Mizux/dotnet-native/README.md

 # Build process
 We want two use case scenario:
-1. Locally, be able to only build for the current host architecture i.e. passing a [Runtime Identifier (RID)](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog)
+1. Locally, be able to only build for the current host `OS Platform` i.e. passing a [Runtime Identifier (RID)](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog)
-Here we "chain" project using `ProjectReference`
+Here we "chain" project using `ProjectReference`.
-note: This is usefull when the C++ has a pecialized builds for Windows, Linux and MacOS. i.e. You can generate the .Net wrapper and shared library which is specific for each platform only on this platform (i.e. no cross compilation available).
+note: This is usefull when the C++ has a complex/custom build process for Windows, Linux and MacOS. i.e. You can generate the .Net wrapper and shared library which is specific for each OS Platform only on this Os Platform (i.e. no cross compilation available/supported for the native library).
 ```
 Native.cpp -(GCC)-> Native.so --------+
 Native.cpp -(SWIG)-> Native.{rid}.cs -+-> Foo.{rid}-x64.csproj -(ProjectReference)> Foo.csproj -(ProjectReference)> FooApp.csproj
 ```

-2. Be able to create a multi-architecture Foo package provided you have the three Native Foo.*-x64 package already available on Nuget.org.
+2. Be able to create a cross-platform (ed "OS" Platform like linux-x64 not "Target" Platform like netstandard2.0) Foo package provided you have the three native Foo.*-x64 package already available on Nuget.org (or locally).
-Here we "chain" project using `PackageReference` since we can't build all architecture package on one host.
+Here we "chain" project using `PackageReference` since we can't build all OS platform package on one platform.
 i.e. You have already generated the Native packages on each architecture:
 ```
 package/Mizux.Foo.linux-x64.nupkg -+